MartinKratkyProject/data_pipeline_project/README.md

     PREPARATION:
         -   both services (airflow and postgres) will run on separate containers using docker.
         -   docker-compose.yaml: The first step will be creating a docker-compose.yaml file with 3 services - postgres, airflow and additional pgAdmin.
+        -   NOTE: probably the backend and frontend applications will be running on separate containers.
     PREREQUISITIES:
         -   create a new empty folders in D: disk for storing the data from postgres.
 Volumes in yaml file will be bind to these files (one folder might be enought).